KinRap/GenerativeAIForTechWriters/Docs/Components.md

 -	**Output Indicator**: Specification of the desired type or format of the output.

 A prompt can contain more elements.
 Some of them may be crucial for achieving the desired response.
-Essential and optional component of a <a href="https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/prompt-design-strategies" target="_blank">prompt</a>:
+Essential and optional components of a <a href="https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/prompt-design-strategies" target="_blank">prompt</a>:

 | Component| Description | Example |
 | -------- | ----------- | ------- |